S Corp Election Self Employment Tax Savings

 - C Corporation including Professional Corporation (some states require attorneys, accountants and doctors, for example, to be a Professional Corporation)

 Two notables missing from the list.
 First, sole proprietors are not an entity nor is the variant “Doing Business As” (DBA).
 If you wake up and want to sell used copiers, you can, right now, without any formalized structure.
-It is not smart, but certainly permissible.
+It is not smart, but certainly permissible (in some cases it is smart, such as California).
 At times sole proprietors are interchanged with single-member limited liability companies (SMLLC) since the IRS and most states consider a SMLLC to be a disregarded entity for taxation, and both a sole proprietorship and a SMLLC will end up on Schedule C of your Form 1040.
 However, they are truly different in several underlying ways.

 Also note how an S corporation is not listed.
 It is not an entity.
 It is a taxation election.
 The underlying entity has to be one of the above, and usually it is an LLC (either single-member or multi-member) for the ease of formation yet corporations and professional corporations are common as well.

-So while we might talk about your “S Corp,” or “S Corp Taxes,” we are truly talking about your underlying entity being treated as an S Corp for taxation.
+So while we might talk about your “S Corp,” or “S Corp Taxes,” or “self employment tax reduction machine,” we are truly talking about your underlying entity being treated as an S Corp for taxation.
 Again, this is a common misconception… no biggie if you thought otherwise.
 Many people do!

 Avoid Self-Employment Taxes